Wax VS Polyurethane

 Polyurethane is a popular protective finish for painted furniture, and it’s available from various retailers, including home improvement stores, craft stores, and online marketplaces.
 Here are some popular brands of polyurethane and where you can purchase them:

-Wax and polyurethane are two of the most popular topcoats.
-But which one should you use?
+These are two of the most popular topcoats, but which one should you use?
 To make an informed decision, it’s important to understand how each topcoat performs in terms of durability, maintenance, appearance, and cost.

-Durability: Polyurethane is a hard, durable finish that will protect your furniture from wear and tear.
-The wax on the other hand, offers less protection as it wears off over time.
+Durability: Polyurethane is a hard, durable finish that will protect your piece from wear and tear.
+Wax, on the other hand, offers less protection as it wears off over time.

 Maintenance: Wax requires regular upkeep as it requires reapplication every few months.
 Polyurethane however, does not require frequent reapplication and is less time consuming.

-Appearance: Wax offers a more natural, matte finish whereas Polyurethane provides any finish from a matte look to a glossy look.
+Appearance: Wax offers a more natural, matte finish, while poly provides any finish from a matte look to a glossy look.

-Ultimately, the decision between wax and polyurethane will depend on the furniture you are protecting, your desired finish look, and how much time and money you’d like to invest in maintaining it.
+Ultimately, the decision between wax vs polyurethane will depend on the piece you are protecting, your desired finish look, and how much time and money you’d like to invest in maintaining it.

 1. Deborah Morand says: